danielausrlp/EasySignManagerClient/README.md

-client now working on windows, need to check on linux needs a config.txt in the applicition directory with following format: ftpserveraddress;username;password;roomname
+client now working on windows

+needs a config.txt in the applicition directory with following format: ftpserveraddress;username;password;roomname